azure-wings/azure-wings.github.io/content/notes/Relational algebra.md

 toc: true
 ---

-A **relational algebra** is a procedural [query language](Relational%20Query%20Language%2009b57cd8794a4887bb519f82b7ce98e7.md) consisting of a set of operations that take one or two relations as input and produce a new relation as their result.
+A **relational algebra** is a procedural [[notes/Relational query language | query language]] consisting of a set of operations that take one or two relations as input and produce a new relation as their result.

 There are six basic operators: $\sigma$(Selection), $\Pi$(Projection), $\cup$(Union), $-$(Set difference), $\times$(Cartesian product), and $\rho$(Rename).